michaeltomlinsontuks/COS221-418_teapots/README.md

 # CompareIt

-CompareIt is a next-generation price comparison web application that aggregates up-to-date price listings from various online and physical retailers globally.
-Our platform offers a clean, user-friendly experience that enables users to browse products, compare prices from different retailers, leave reviews, and manage product data.
+CompareIt is a next-generation price comparison web application that aggregates product listings from various online retailers.
+Our platform provides a clean, user-friendly experience for users to browse products, compare prices across different retailers, leave reviews, and find the best deals.

 ## Table of Contents
 - [Features](#features)